haydenhigg/DescentLW/README.md

 # DescentLW

 An extremely lightweight function for (naively) computing the principal value of the Lambert W-Function when it is real.
-Equivalent to WolframAlpha's `productlog`.
+Equivalent to WolframAlpha's `productlog` when z ≥ -1/e.

 ## Use